-Yoel Romero Loses in MMA to Rafael Feijao
+Yoel Romero loses to Rafael Feijao Full Fight

 But the question is are there lessons to be learned from that fight for the Whittaker camp.
 It was quite a few years ago in terms of professional fighters.
 And Romeo has looked better and better each and every time he has stepped into the cage.

 But like Feijao, Whittaker is cut from the very same cloth.
 With his abilities very much invested in the art of striking.
 With a diverse toolbox of strikes to choose from.
 It was that same diversity which overawed Yoel’s sheer brute force and Olympic calibre wrestling.

 Can Robert Whittaker do the same and give the soldier of God his second only loss in his professional career?
 We find out when the two-step inside the Octagon Saturday night at UFC 213.